ibm-maximo-mobile-dev/mobile-scripting/README.md

 | Computed Attr. | sample01.js | Add computed attribute to a datasource                          |
 |                |             |                                                                 |

+# Migrating Applications to other environments.

+Check this blog post by IBM Champion Nivin George.

 ## Contribution

 Contributions are what make the open source community an incredible place to learn, inspire, and create.
 Any contribution you make will be **greatly appreciated**.